EliasNeerbye/Eksamen2025-Forberedelse/README.md

 ### Authentication

 The API uses HTTP-only cookies for JWT authentication.
-After successful login, the JWT token is automatically included in subsequent requests.
+Tokens are automatically included after login.

 ---